SouthsideSoftware/delcom-indicator/README.md

 The test spike (tests/spike.cs) opens an attached Delcom light and runs through the available functionality by turning it solid greed, red and blue and then flashing each color.
 It should be pretty self-explanatory.

+##Sample Application

+A [Build Light indicator for TeamCity](https://github.com/SouthsideSoftware/teamcity-buildlight) that utilizes this library to show the status of builds.